 Training related to ethical and legal issues is woven throughout each core seminar.
 While the focus is on time-limited treatment, each doctoral intern has the opportunity to work with two longer-term cases.
 Opportunities exist to work in the areas of disordered eating, complex trauma, triage/crises intervention, disability adjustment, sexual orientation, couples, and group treatment.

-Mentoring relationships with psychologists, counselors, and/or social workers result in additional supervision and professional experiences and offer customization of the training experience.
+Mentoring relationships with psychologists, counselors, psychiatrists, care managers and/or social workers result in additional supervision and professional experiences and offer customization of the training experience.

 The following staff members are available to serve as mentors: